fishman/beoyond_neoliberalism/README.md

 6. **Environmental Sustainability**: Integrating ecological considerations into economic planning, particularly regarding water resources and energy transition.
 This principle acknowledges Iran's environmental constraints and the need for sustainable development patterns.

+7. **Institutional Integrity and Anti-Corruption**: Establishing transparent, accountable institutions with robust safeguards against corruption while preventing the weaponization of anti-corruption measures for political purposes.
+This principle recognizes that economic transformation requires both effective corruption control and protection against political abuse of oversight mechanisms.

 These principles provide a normative foundation for the transformation framework, guiding policy choices and institutional design.
 They represent a synthesis of diverse influences rather than adherence to a single economic doctrine, allowing for flexibility and adaptation to changing circumstances.

 ### Structural Reforms